coloursofnoise/Resources/Adding-Custom-Objects-to-Ahorn.md

-[Ahorn](https://github.com/CelestialCartographers/Ahorn) is a visual level maker and editor for Celeste, based on the [Maple](https://github.com/CelestialCartographers/Maple) wrapper for celeste, written in Julia.
+[Ahorn](https://github.com/CelestialCartographers/Ahorn) is a visual level maker and editor for Celeste, based on the [Maple](https://github.com/CelestialCartographers/Maple) wrapper, written in Julia.
 This tutorial will explain how to integrate your custom Entities and Triggers with Ahorn, in order to access and place them from within the editor.

 ## Contents